 The main drawback is that the heursitic is not complete, i.e. it will cause Agda to ignore some possible solutions to unification variables.
 For example if f is a constant function, then the constraint f ?0 = f 1 does not uniquely determine ?0, but the heuristic will end up assigning 1 to ?0.
-However, if f is injective this heuristic is complete.

 Such assignments can lead to Agda to report a type error which would not have been reported without the heuristic.
-This is because committing to ?0 = 1 might make other constraints unsatifiable.
+This is because committing to ?0 = 1 might make other constraints unsatisfiable.